Blossom-tech/kry-services-backend/README.md

 You can check by visiting http://localhost:8080/service/getAll that a empty table has been created.

 - Run the frontend Application
-Navigate to the frontend folder of the project in the Command Line and run the following command
+Navigate to the frontend folder of the project in the Command Line and run the following commands

+npm install
 npm start

 This will start the frontend project at http://localhost:3000/